 These expenses will also be encountered in all but the simplest divorces.
 However, since divorce mediation takes place over days rather than months or years, these costs are predictably lower.
 It is also possible that such expert advice won’t be necessary, though many mediators strongly recommend it.
 Some even require it.

-The negative impact of divorce on children
+The negative impact of divorce and child custody

 Divorce is undeniably hard on kids.
 In addition to one parent moving away and a predictable reduction in time with the custodial parent arising out of that parent’s need to do more to keep the household going, economic losses associated with dissolution may mean moving out of their childhood home to more affordable housing, changing schools and losing contact with friends, teachers, and classmates.
 In addition to experiencing anger, anxiety, fear, and sadness, children of divorce may blame themselves, feel abandoned, or worry that loving one parent is disloyal to the other.
 Loss of parental time and resources can also mean the end or serious curtailment of cherished extracurricular activities.